ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-bar-series/index.md

 ### Normalized Columns

-Going back to our [stacked column](#stacked-columns) example, if we wanted to normalize the totals so that each column's segments added up to a certain value, for example 100%, we could add the following to our series config:
+Going back to our [stacked column](#stacked-columns) example, if we wanted to normalize the totals so that each column's segments add up to a certain value, for example 100, we could add the following to our `series` config:

 ```js
 normalizedTo: 100